 “If the Optional Component Scheme (OCS) is an option, think carefully about whether every element will be used and kept.
 For example, if you’re hacking walls, then don’t go for the flooring option.
-If you want to redesign the bathroom, then don’t go for the sanitary fittings.
+If you want to redesign the bathroom, then don’t go for sanitary fittings.
 We opted in for things that we ended up getting rid of,” Soh Vil cautions.

 One of the main ‘selling points‘ of the OCS is that you can use your CPF to pay for it as part of your BTO flat’s price.
 This could mean spending less cash on renovations.
 However, as Soh Vil has shared, it pays to consider carefully before opting in.
 The last thing you want is to spend more money on removing these structures!

-Buying a Home for the First Time in Singapore
+Buying Your First Home in Singapore

-Before embarking on your home-buying journey, it’s good to ask around for advice and to do your research.
+As a first-time homebuyer, it’s good to ask around for advice and to do your research.
 But remember, everyone has different needs and preferences; every situation is unique.
 Ultimately, you should make choices based on what’s comfortable for you and your partner.

 For all first-time home buyers, we hope this article has been helpful to you.
 If you need help working out your finances and have questions about whether you choose an HDB loan or a bank loan, you can always speak to our friendly Mortgage Experts for assistance at no cost.
 Good luck!Chat with us on Whatsapp Fill up an online form

 Disclaimer: Information provided on this website is general in nature and does not constitute financial advice.